Opelobami/Metro-Bank-Analysis/README.md

 ---

-## 🚀 How to Use
-1. Download the dataset (link or file provided).
-2. Open the SQL/Excel/Python scripts for step-by-step analysis.
-3. View the Power BI dashboard (`.pbix` file) for interactive exploration.

----

 ## 📝 Conclusion
 This analysis highlights critical drivers of customer behavior and provides actionable insights for improving customer experience, optimizing branch performance, and growing revenue.

 ---